blokks/legacy-docs/docs outline.md

 - [Browser support](http://browsersupport)

 ### Mobile
-On mobile devices 📱 your schedule is automatically shown in a list view.
+On mobile devices your schedule is automatically shown in a list view.
 However, visitors can switch back to the full schedule by rotating their device to landscape mode:

 ![Portrait vs. landscape mode](https://blokks.co/docs/images/animation.gif)

 The default breakpoint for switching between mobile and desktop view is `480px` or `16em`.
 This works best for support on all devices.
 Of course you [change this value](http://configure/breakpoints) if you want.

-For events with a lot of stages or acts the list can become very long.
-Which can be quite annoying if you want to find out which speaker or band coming up next.
-On the day itself the mobile version of the embed will show our [dashboard](http://design/dashboard):
+For events with a lot of stages and acts the list can become long.
+Which can be quite annoying if you want to find out which speaker or band is coming up next.
+Therefor, on the day itself the mobile version of the embed will show our [dashboard](http://design/dashboard):

-The dashboard is …
-*[TODO: Dashboard beschrijven]*
+The dashboard is a summary of acts which are playing now and coming up next.
+Read more about the dashboard in [create templates](http://themes/structure#dashboard).

 **See also:**
 - [Dashboard](http://themes/dashboard)